sickozell/SickoCV/README.md

 NOTE: input triggers are considered high when greater than 0v.

-## Btoggler+
+## bToggler+
 ### 8 buffered toggle switch router, plus warnings to use with led midi controllers
 #### - Description:
-'btoggler+' it's almost the same of previous one, but it has a further functionality (WRN outs) to be used with programmable led midi controllers to have a visual feedback on controller.
+'bToggler+' it's almost the same of previous one, but it has a further functionality (WRN outs) to be used with programmable led midi controllers to have a visual feedback on controller.
 #### - Detailed instructions:
 The same of the previous one, plus: